SharePoint/sp-dev-docs/docs/sp-add-ins/work-with-host-web-data-from-javascript-in-the-add-in-web.md

    - This is nearly identical to the list query method that gets the **Completed** items, except that it gets items that are **Not Started** instead of those that are **Completed**.
 We are interested in only the **Not Started** items because the script makes the simplifying assumption that if an orientation is past the **Not Started** stage, it must already be scheduled.
    - You create the two callback methods in the **executeQueryAsync** call in later steps.

-6. Add the following function to the Add-in.js file just below the preceding function.
+6. Add the following function to the Add-in.js file just under the preceding function.
 Notice that it uses the **hostWebContext** object to identify the list that is queried.

     ```
       function getScheduledOrientations() {